2008 Serbian local elections: Zrenjanin

 Results of the election for the City Assembly of Zrenjanin:

 Incumbent mayor Goran Knežević, at the time a member of the Democratic Party, was confirmed for another term in office after the election, leading a coalition that included the League of Social Democrats, the Hungarian Coalition, and the Equality group.
 Knežević was arrested on corruption charges on 1 October 2008 and dismissed as mayor on 23 April 2009.
 He was replaced by Mileta Mihajlov, also of the Democratic Party.

 Elvira Kovács led the Hungarian Coalition list, although she did not take a mandate afterwards.

 Nova Crnja

 Results of the election for the Municipal Assembly of Nova Crnja:

 Pera Milankov was chosen as mayor after the election, leading a coalition government that included the For a European Vojvodina group.
-A member of the Democratic Party of Serbia (DSS) during the election, he subsequently joined the Democratic Party (DS).
+A member of the Democratic Party of Serbia (DSS) at the time of the election, he subsequently joined the Democratic Party (DS).

+Attila Juhász appeared in the lead position on the Hungarian Coalition's list and received a mandate.

 Novi Bečej

 Results of the election for the Municipal Assembly of Novi Bečej:

 Incumbent mayor Milivoj "Misa" Vrebalov of the Liberal Democratic Party was chosen for another term in office after the election.
 The Liberal Democrats formed a coalition government with the For a European Novi Bečej group.

+Ivica Milankov appeared in the tenth position on the Radical Party's list and was given a mandate when the assembly convened.